kolliparanaveen/action-repo/README.md

 # action-repo
 hi this is a duplicate repo
+i am making changes in naveen branch